dNationCloud/kubernetes-monitoring-stack/README.md

 - `thanosStorage.config` field contains configuration of object storage used by thanos components in the workload cluster.
 Each workload cluster should have its own, dedicated object storage bucket.
 More info can be found here: https://thanos.io/tip/thanos/storage.md/
 - `kube-prometheus-stack.prometheus.prometheusSpec.externalLabels.cluster` field contains prometheus external label uniquely identifying workload cluster metrics.
 Each workload cluster should have unique prometheus external label.

-As a last step you have to add exposed thanos-query endpoint of workload cluster into `thanos.query.stores` list in your `custom-observer-values.yaml` file, so your observer cluster knows about newly created workload cluster.
+As a last step you have to add exposed thanos-query endpoint of workload cluster into `thanos.query.stores` list in your `custom-observer-values-sample.yaml` file, so your observer cluster knows about newly created workload cluster.
-The thanos-query component is exposed as a nodePort Service, and it should be accessible on every node of the workload cluster on port `30901` .
-After that, your `custom-observer-values.yaml` file should look like this:
+Point thanos query component to the envoy listener port, so thanos query component will then query your workload cluster and aggregate the query results.
+After that, your `custom-observer-values-sample.yaml` file should look like this:

 ```yaml
 thanosStorage: